LevelUpMarketers/trying-to-adult-rva-2025/docs/EmailSMS.md

 ## Email Delivery

 All outgoing messages are dispatched by the `TTA_Email_Handler` class.
 The handler is loaded on plugin init and is responsible for reading the templates saved on the **Email & SMS** page.
 After a transaction is recorded, `send_purchase_emails()` groups the purchased items by event and emails the **Successful Event Purchase** template.
-The purchasing member and every attendee receive their own copy, with one message sent for each event in the cart.
+The purchasing member receives a summary email while each attendee gets a personalized copy with their own `{attendee_first_name}` and related tokens.
-Recipient addresses are sanitized and deduplicated before sending to prevent accidental duplicate emails when the same address is entered multiple times.
+Recipient addresses are sanitized and deduplicated before sending to prevent accidental duplicates when the same address is entered more than once.